Douthat State Park

 Douthat State Park is a state park located in the Allegheny Mountains in Virginia.
 It is in Bath County and Alleghany County.
-The park is 4545 acre total with a 50 acre lake, the second-largest Virginia state park after Pocahontas State Park.
-It is one of the original Virginia state parks built in the 1930s by the Civilian Conservation Corps.
+The park is 4545 acre total with a 50 acre lake, making it the third-largest Virginia state park after Pocahontas State Park and Fairy Stone State Park.
+It is one of the six original Virginia state parks, built in the 1930s by the Civilian Conservation Corps.